Nugnikoll/MyReversi/Readme.md

 	5. Compile it.

 - Build reversi which can be executed on [Botzone](https://botzone.org)
-	2. Create a C++ project.
-	3. Add following files to your project.
-	2. Open reversi.cbp with CodeBlocks or use cbp2make.exe to generate makefile on your own platform.
+	1. Open reversi_json.cbp with CodeBlocks or use cbp2make.exe to generate makefile on your own platform.
-	4. Write your main.cc source file with "reversi.h" ("game.h") included.
-	5. Compile it.
+	2. Compile it.

+	To submit it to Botzone, several sources have to be merged into a single file.
+If you have python installed, run the script ./single/merge.py and main_merge.cc will be generated automatically.

 - Build reversi with tcl embeded
 	1. Install TCL, Boost.
 Download cpptcl.